 As we arrived at San Juan Batangas, we were stopped at the Barangay checkpoint to pay an Ecology fee of PHP20 for each person.
 This made me wonder if this is legal because to me it was like a sort of daylight holdup.
 They should rather just charge the resorts who are actually charging exorbitant fee.
 The tourists should rather be appreciated because they bring in money to the place instead of being considered menace to their environment..

 The Beachfront of La Luz

 This is my second time to see this place again.
 I noted that the pebbles that were once neatly lined along particular parts of the beachfront were gone and now it is entirely covered with off-white sand.
 It looks better though because this is anyway a white-sand beach and not a pebble garden.

 There are cabanas along the beach where day-tour guests are accommodated.
 It gives them the chance to view the sea while sitting in their cabanas.
 The cabanas have adjustable white curtains which guests may opt to close for some privacy.
 But these cabanas mostly look old especially their nipa roofs and look like they need rehabilitation.
-Also the place looks still bare so I really wished they have open but secured nipa huts with tables for for guests to stay while chatting or playing board games.
+Also the place looks still bare so I really wished they have open but secured nipa huts with tables for guests to stay while chatting or playing board games.

 Diligent Beach Staff, Bamboo Playhouse and Swings

 I also noted that the maintenance staff was doing their job.
-I saw one who quickly swept the falling leaves near the playground of the kids. .
-This is a good improvement because in my first visit, I was turned off by those fallen leaves.
+I saw one who quickly swept the falling leaves near the playground of the kids.
+This is a good improvement because in my first visit, I was turned off by lots of fallen leaves around.